-In the European Union, year 2018, it seems unbelievable that European citizens, such as we Catalans, still have to fight for fundamental rights such as free speech, freedom of press, association and demonstration.
-Spain signed and ratified the Charter of the UN and the International Covenant on Civil and Political Rights, treaties that recognise the peoples‘ right to self-determination.
+In the European Union, year 2020, it seems unbelievable that European citizens, such as we Catalans, still have to fight for fundamental rights such as free speech, freedom of press, association and demonstration.
+Spain signed and ratified the Charter of the UN and the International Covenant on Civil and Political Rights, treaties that recognize the peoples‘ right to self-determination.
 We want to live in a country that respects its citizens and human rights and does not discriminate against minorities.

 Spain, since the beginning of the government of President Mariano Rajoy on the 21st of December 2011, has adopted measures that imply a clear regression in human rights and has seen a steady escalation of threats to the Rule of law, with the freedom of press, speech, association and demonstration all being challenged.
 This deterioration continues under the presidency of Pedro Sánchez and his government.

 Before the Oct 1 referendum, the Spanish authorities sent thousands of troops of the militarised Guardia Civil to Catalonia hunting for posters and flyers promoting the participation in the referendum of self-determination.
 Masses of paperwork were reported and confiscated.
 Material having anything to do with the referendum was confiscated indiscriminately, in clear violation of the rights of free speech and information.
 The right to assembly is under active attack: the mere act of organising a debate on the right to self-determination was enough reason for judges and police to intervene as they did in Madrid, Vitoria, Valencia or Zaragoza e.g., as denounced by Amnesty International.
 The Catalan Ombudsman received more than 200 complaints of people who were denied the right to peacefully assemble and demonstrate.
 Only a month after the elections have these prohibitions been overruled.